facebook/componentkit/_docs/16-datasource-overview.md

 ComponentKit includes a standard data source stack dedicated to render components directly in a `UICollectionView`, and with a bit more effort, in a `UITableView`.

-### CKTransactionalComponentDataSource
+### CKDataSource

-`CKTransactionalComponentDataSource` is at the core of the list view infrastructure.
+`CKDataSource` is at the core of the list view infrastructure.
 Instances of this class are agnostic to the `UICollectionView` API.
-The role of a `CKTransactionalComponentDataSource` is to:
+The role of a `CKDataSource` is to:

 1. Take as input changesets containing commands and models.
 *e.g: "Insert at index 0 in section 1 the item representing ModelA".